osscameroon/js-generator/README.md

 </html>
 ```

-## Equivalent Result with the initial html code and the Js generated code
+## Equivalent Result with the initial Html code and the JS generated code

 [JSFiddle](https://jsfiddle.net/yaoqt24x/)